furkansahinfs/BlackDream/README.md

-# BlackDream PLS READ ME !
+# BlackDream PLEASE READ ME !
-IT'S A GAME MADE WITH UNITY WHEN I WAS IN 2ND GRADE AT HIGHSCHOOL - 2015.
-!!
-SO CODES CAN BE SEEMED VERY AMATEUR, OUT OF REUSABILTY, OUT OF OBJECT ORIENTED PROGRAMMING ETC. !!
-AS I SAID, I MADE IT WHEN I WAS AT HIGHSCHOOL. https://play.google.com/store/apps/details?id=com.onaltigen.blackdream&hl=en_US
+It's a game made with Unity when I was in 2nd grade at highschool - 2015.
+So codes can be seemed very amateur, out of reusabilty, out of object oriented programming etc. As I said, I made it when I was at highschool. https://play.google.com/store/apps/details?id=com.onaltigen.blackdream&hl=en_US